-The New York Anti-Sexual Harassment Training (NYASH) is mandated by New York State and New York City legislation.
+The New York Anti-Harassment Training (NYASH) is mandated by New York State and New York City legislation.
 This annual training is required of all personnel, including faculty, staff, researchers, librarians, contractors, and student workers.

-While the Faculty and Researcher Briefing that launched two years ago addresses a wide variety of topics, including academic integrity and managing student mental health issues, the anti-sexual harassment training focuses specifically on what sexual harassment is, including definitions, and who has a duty to report and how reports can be made.
+While the Faculty and Researcher Briefing addresses a wide variety of topics, including academic integrity and managing student mental health issues, the anti-sexual harassment training focuses specifically on what sexual harassment is, including definitions, and who has a duty to report and how reports can be made.

 Both the existing Faculty and Researcher Briefing, required of all incoming faculty and researchers, and Columbia’s Anti-Harassment, Discrimination and Title IX Training, required of all incoming officers of the library and administrative officers and staff will still be required as they cover a broader range of topics.
 We do recognize the time obligation on faculty and staff and are focused on ways to moderate this burden.